ColinShaw/semantic-segmentation-project/README.md

 tests are run after instantiation, followed by the full training run.
 Parameters that were not hyperparameters were simply added as static class variables.

+### Video and Augmentation

+I reworked the code to add in the ability to save the model and then use it again for processing video.
+One thing that made this simpler was to update the `optimize_cross_entropy()` method to add the name `logits` for the logits.
+This is because we use them later and want be able to get the op.
+I downloaded a driver's perspective video and ran the inference.
+It was terrible.
+The reason it was terrible is when we train from the data set provided there really isn't all that much variation, and there aren't all that many training images.
+It happens to work pretty well for validation tests against similar images, but in the video I used, which had smears on the windshield and the road was a somewhat different color, the results were as mesmerizingly bad as the validation set originally seemed mesmerizingly good to me.

+In order to get anything resembling semantic segmentation while cross-training from the provided data set to the new video, I had to add augmentation.
+I added rotations, translations and changes to the brightness.
+I also significantly reduced the learning rate and increased the number of epochs.
+This still doesn't work all that well.
+The different textures and colors of the road make for problems.
+As well, it actually segments the sky in some instances because the sky in the video has more in common with the road from the training set than the road in the video.

+While I was quite surprised with how well the model performed on the validation set, it is amazing how much harder the problem is when a more robust solution is needed.
+It seems that it requires a lot of thoughtful augmentation, and really would require significantly more training data, particularly training data that spans a wide range of road types.